pfrazee/local/docs/communicating-with-web-workers-using-http.md

  - Proxy Pipelines: proxies are sent requests for downstream services (for instance, http://myproxy.com/the-downstream.com).
 Can be expressed with a single URL, but relies on non-universal proxy behaviors, and so can't apply in all cases.
  - Round-trip Pipelines: standard hosts are sent requests with bodies from previous responses in the pipeline.
 Each step is a full round trip which returns to the client, then streams out to the next host.

 In appropriate scenarios, both of these techniques can be used to compose Worker behaviors.
 Proxies, however, are most commonly used to bridge between environments.
-For instance, the Page is represented to workers as a proxy to the other services in its local hostmap, including the other Workers and public Web services.
+For instance, the Page acts as a proxy between Workers, and from a Worker to a Public Web Host.

 ### Automating Configuration with Hypermedia

 Workers must be able to discover and use each others APIs.
-Past attempts in this area, SOAP and WSDL, became overly complex by attempting to describe interface behaviors.
+Past attempts in this area, eg SOAP/WSDL, became overly complex by attempting to describe interface behaviors.
 Instead, typed links can be used to succinctly label API endpoints.

 The [Link Header Field](http://tools.ietf.org/html/rfc5988#section-5) serializes a list of links which are identical to the HTML `<link>` element (commonly used `<link rel="stylesheet" href="...">`).
 They are also similar to the links in JSON-HAL.
 They represent relationships from the current "context" (meaning the URL they were fetched from).
 The relation type (reltype) encodes expected behaviors, enabling clients to make assumptions about the endpoint.
 Other metadata KVs (title, id) communicate related details.